-All students with the documented time extension will start the exams 30 minutes before the scheduled time of the exam.
+All students with the documented time extension will start the exams on time of the scheduled exam fot he whole class.
 Please follow details if sent in a general announcement before each exam.
 Students with the time extension (SAC students) may take their exam ONLY at the SAC center and ONLY during the time that overlaps with the time and date of the scheduled exam in the following way: start your exam half an hour before the time of your CHEM361 lecture) during the scheduled day for the test).